Stuwert/playthistonight/pages/about.md

 ---
-layout: layouts/page.njk
 title: About
-description: An example page
+date: 2017-01-01T00:00:00.000Z
+permalink: /about/index.html
+navtitle: About
 tags:
   - nav
-navtitle: About
-date: 2017-01-01
-permalink: /about/index.html
 ---
 ## Mission Statement

-Play This Tonight wants to be part of the trend that makes talking about and playing games more accessible.
+Play This Tonight wants to be part of the trend that makes talking about and playing games more approachable.
 We're sick of the debate around what is or isn't a game, and want to spend more time recommending games that are beautiful, talk about how and why they're beautiful, and maybe how or when you should play them.

 ### Contributors